Entanglement Model for Mode-Pairing Quantum Key Distribution: Security Proof of MP-QKD

 \section{Security Proof of MP-QKD}

 To prove the security of MP-QKD, it is crucial to explain how Alice and Bob can correlate the states in paired rounds that are prepared independently, based on Eve's measurement results.

-In this section, we first present an entanglement scheme for MP-QKD, then prove its security, and finally reduce it to the prepare-and-measure scheme for MP-QKD.
+In this section, we first present an free-pairing entanglement scheme for MP-QKD, then prove its security, and finally reduce it to the prepare-and-measure scheme for MP-QKD.
+We can directly analyze the entanglement protocol to investigate the performance and security of MP-QKD.